vliu15/visunn/README.md

 ```

 ## Metrics
-Below are time and space metrics for a few sample models.
+Below are time and space metrics for a few sample models, averaged over 5 runs.
 These can be obtained by running `python debug.py`, which prints metrics of the 5 steps required to create a modularized topology (run on CIFAR-10):
- > Steps 1 and 3 are the largest bottlenecks in the algorithm.
+ > Step 1 is the largest bottlenecks in the algorithm.
 1. Convert model to protobuf (built in Pytorch function)
 2. Convert protobuf to dict
 3. Prune trivial nodes